 - Visit the Hospital – Making a trip to the baby hospital that you plan on giving birth at is the key to feeling comfortable.
 Instead of having it be a surprise, you’ll be able to prep for the drive and explore the hospital’s amenities.

 - Make a Plan – It’s good to be ready, but the best way to succeed when it comes to birth is being flexible!
 Try writing up three birth plans that will account for the things that might happen.
 This will leave you ready for anything on the big day.

 - Pack Up! – You’ll need your hospital paperwork, ID and insurance card, but there are plenty of other things to bring too!
 Bring a birth bag with a bathrobe, socks, slippers, lip balm, lotion, water spray, entertainment, earplugs, and a pillow.
 You’ll also want to think about the things you’ll need for your after birth bag too!

-As studies reveal the benefits of home birth, it’s no surprise that more families are choosing this option.
+As studies reveal the benefits of planned home birth, it’s no surprise that more families are choosing this option.
 However, the hospital is still the best choice if you’re dealing with a high-risk pregnancy.
 Do you have any home birth stories?
 If so, share them with us in our comments.
-Or discuss about the topic with your family and friends on FamilyApp!
+Or discuss the topic with your family and friends on FamilyApp!
 While preparedness is key, being in a place you feel comfortable can make for an experience you’ll want to remember.